-The work des cribed in this Method S NT AND/OR ENVIRONMENTAL CONTROL OFFICE Statement, if carried out according to the methodolog to prevent avoidable environmental harm:
+The work des scribed in this Method NT AND/OR ENVIRONMENTAL CONTROL OFFICER Statement, if carried out according to the methodology to prevent avoidable environmental harm:

 (Signed) (Print name)

 (Signed) (Print name)

 Dated:

-I understand to me.
-I further u understand that this Me WORKS ethod Statement and the scope of the works required ethod Statement may be amended on application to dudit my compliance with the contents of this Method
+I understand me.
+I further u understand that this M WORKS thod Statement and the scope of the works required of ethod Statement may be amended on application to other adit my compliance with the contents of this Method

 (Signed) (Print name)

 Dated:

-3) EAGLE TO The works de Statement are approved.
+• OWERS SA (PTY) LTI escribed in this Method ).
+Statement are approved.

 (Signed) (Print name) (Designation)

 Dated:

-• NG AUTHORITY scribed in this Method Statement are approved.
+• NG AUTHORITY escribed in this Method Statement are approved.

 (Signed) (Print name) (Designation)

 Dated: